 - Healing takes place in small progressive stages.
 One has to go see the healer (and their group of assistants, if any) many times to take care of issues a little bit at a time.
 I attribute this to one aspect of ancient Chinese culture: “slowness” (“慢慢來” or ‘man man lai’).
 Slowness advocates taking things at a very protracted and deliberate pace.
 I guess this can be likened to traditional Chinese medicine, which (while absolutely very effective in my experience) frequently takes much longer to have effect than Western medicine.
 Because this “slow” attribute is prevalent throughout ancient medical therapies found in China (not only in Taiwan), people in Taiwan usually call these methods “traditional Chinese therapy”.

-- From what I know of QHHT as was taught by Dolores Cannon (I’ve had two sessions with limited success), one has direct access to one’s Higher Self or Elders, and one can actually see karma-related scenery, past lives, etc., as a direct observer and participant.
+- From what I know of QHHT as was taught by by a beautiful woman named Dolores Cannon (I’ve had two sessions with limited success), one has direct access to one’s Higher Self or Elders, and one can actually see karma-related scenery, past lives, etc., as a direct observer and participant.
 This is in direct opposition to the Chinese method I tried, whereby everything is conducted through another person.
 Relevant karmic “scenery” and events are relegated through the intercession of the healing practitioner – not the person being healed.